sidlim/VAS/README.md

 # VAS
 Low cost visual acuity system that needs wifi, a smartphone with a qr code reader and a browser, a laptop/tablet, and measuring tape to function.
 Demo available [here](https://sidlim.github.io/snellen)
+Potentially cheaper than a commercial visual acuity system.

 ## Usage:
 1) Connect to the same wifi on your phone and laptop.